Alex Cobham is an economist, author and chief executive of Tax Justice Network. On bluesky: @alexcobham.bsky.social.

 In 2005, Alex put forward a now commonly used framework for the purposes of tax, the four Rs (revenue, redistribution, repricing and representation).
 More recently, he coined the term ‘the ABC of tax transparency’, to describe a key policy platform of the tax justice movement: automatic exchange of financial information; beneficial ownership transparency through public registers; and country-by-country reporting by multinational companies.

 Alex is on the steering group for the International Commission for the Reform of International Corporate Taxation (ICRICT) and the technical advisory group for the Fair Tax Mark.
-He was formerly on the board of trustees of ActionAid UK, on the policy committee of CSAE (the Centre for the Study of African Economies at Oxford), on the advisory group for the UN’s thematic consultation on inequalities in post-2015, on the research advisory panel for the Pan African Inequalities conference, and was a representative of the Financial Transparency Coalition on the European Commission’s EU Joint Transfer Pricing Forum.
+He was formerly a commissioner for the Scottish Government’s Poverty and Inequality Commssion, was on the board of trustees of ActionAid UK, on the policy committee of CSAE (the Centre for the Study of African Economies at Oxford), on the advisory group for the UN’s thematic consultation on inequalities in post-2015, on the research advisory panel for the Pan African Inequalities conference, and was a representative of the Financial Transparency Coalition on the European Commission’s EU Joint Transfer Pricing Forum.

 Journal publications include papers in Economic Geography, Development Policy Review, Journal of International Development, Transnational Corporations, Global Policy and Journal of World Business (full list at Google Scholar); studies for UNCTAD and the UN Economic Commission for Africa, and a European parliamentary group; and book chapters including in Imperial Inequalities: The politics of economic governance across European empires